Promenadenring (Leipzig): Lower Park

 The Lower Park (today also called Müller-Park) is located in the northeast of the Promenadenring in front of the main train station, stretched out between Richard-Wagner-Straße and Willy-Brandt-Platz.
 The Lower Park, like the Upper Park, was created during the tenure of Mayor Carl Wilhelm Müller from 1777.
 Today, the defining element is the poplar-planted garden roundel with the Müller monument, which was redesigned in this form after the construction of the main station from 1910 to 1915 by the Leipzig garden director Carl Hampel.

 Upper Park (Park am Schwanenteich)

 The Upper Park, which was originally connected to the Lower Park, is now separated from it by Goethestrasse.
 Above all, the part with the Schwanenteich (swan pond) has been preserved, while the Schneckenberg (snail mountain) no longer exists.
 When the park was laid out in 1780, a part of the old water-bearing city moat was converted into a pond.
 A part of the large meadow area and the historic route has been preserved here.
 Until the 1860s, the "Schneckenberg" was located at the location of the opera.
 It is there that Theodor Körner is said to have composed "Lützow's wilde verwegene Jagd".
+In 1983, a bust of Richard Wagner was installed.